JacksonBurns/py2sambvca/README.md

  - `path_to_sambvcax` (str): Path to the SambVca executable.
 Only needed to use py2sambvca.calc()(default "sambvca.exe")
  - `working_dir` (path): Path to the working directory where the output and input files are generated (default os.getcwd())
  - `verbose` (int): 0 for no output, 1 for some output, 2 for the most output (default 1)
+ - `radii_table` (dict or str): a dictionary of atomic symbols and their radii (angstroms), or "default" for the radii used in the original implementation

 From here, running can be done stepwise or with a single function: